Tarsus, Mersin: Early Christian and Byzantine eras

-By this time a Christian community probably already existed, although the first recorded bishop, Helenus, dates only from the 3rd century.
-Owing to the importance of Tarsus, many martyrs were put to death there, among them Saint Pelagia of Tarsus, Saint Boniface of Tarsus, Saint Marinus of Tarsus, Saint Diomedes, Saint Quiricus and Saint Julitta.
+By then, a Christian community probably already existed although the first recorded bishop, Helenus, dates only from the 3rd century.
+Owing to the importance of Tarsus, many martyrs were put to death there, including Saint Pelagia of Tarsus, Saint Boniface of Tarsus, Saint Marinus of Tarsus, Saint Diomedes, Saint Quiricus and Saint Julitta.

-The city remained largely pagan, however, up to the time of Julian the Apostate (r.
+The city remained largely pagan until the reign of Julian the Apostate (r.
 361–363), who reportedly planned to make it his capital.
-Following his death during his campaign against Sassanid Persia, he was buried next to the city walls, opposite the earlier tomb of the Tetrarch Maximinus Daia.
-Emperor Justinian I (r.
-527–565) undertook public works in the city, altering the course of the Cydnus river and rebuilding the bridge.
-Towards the end of his reign, the city suffered from riots stirred up by the Hippodrome Blues faction.
+Following his death during his campaign against Sassanid Persia, he was buried next to the city walls, opposite the earlier tomb of the Tetrarch Maximinus Daza.
+In the early 5th century, Christian chronicler Palladius recorded the presence of Samaritan and Jewish synagogues in Tarsus (407/408 CE).
+Under Emperor Justinian I (r.
+527–565), public works were carried out in the city, including alterations to the course of the Cydnus river and the rebuilding of the bridge.
+Towards the end of his reign, the city suffered from riots instigated by the Hippodrome Blues faction.

 A cave near Tarsus is one of several places said to be the location of the legend of the Seven Sleepers, common to Christianity and Islam.

-Bishopric

-The first recorded bishop of Tarsus, Helenus, went to Antioch several times in connection with the dispute concerning Paul of Samosata.
-Le Quien mentions twenty-two of its bishops, of whom several are legendary.

-Tarsus was the metropolitan see of the province of Cilicia Prima, under the Patriarchate of Antioch.
-From the 6th century onwards, the metropolitan see of Tarsus had seven suffragan bishoprics (Échos d'Orient, X, 145).

-The Greek archdiocese, mentioned in the 10th century (Échos d'Orient, X, 98), has existed down to the present day as part of the Greek Orthodox Patriarchate of Antioch.

-At about the end of the 10th century, the Armenians established a diocese of their rite; Saint Nerses of Lambron was its most distinguished representative in the 12th century.

-Tarsus is included in the Catholic Church's list of titular sees as a metropolitan see of both the Latin, the Maronite and the Melkite Catholic Church.